lordpansar/lordpansar.github.io/_posts/2019-09-17-adding-guid-code-first.markdown

 {% endhighlight %}

-In the migration file generated, I experimented with setting the defaultValue parameter to different takes on a new GUID object, but it ended up with EF inserting the same GUID value in all rows.
+In the migration file generated, I experimented with setting the defaultValue parameter to different takes on a new GUID object, but it ended up with EF inserting the same GUID value in all rows when I ran the update-database command.
 Not very distinct and unique.

 ![A database column with identical values]({{ "/assets/images/ef-guid/not-unique-guids.PNG" | absolute_url }})